Writing People of Colour

 There’s a whole host of new developments just from talking about people of colour from one continent.
 How they interact with people is now different, potentially.
 Their age group also changes how they view the world.
 Old and worn out, or young and desperate to prove themselves.
 Maybe they’ve faced racism in the past and it has made them bitter, or they’re still fighting the good fight regardless?
 There are Japanese citizens in America, like George Takei, for example, who still remember living in concentration camps after Pearl Harbour, as he has publicly described.

 I’m not going to get into a debate about whether racism still exists.
-This isn’t an argument, this is stating that how your character perceives the world effects the way your character interacts with it.
+This isn’t an argument, this is stating that how your character perceives the world affects the way your character interacts with it.
 If they believe they are being profiled or prejudiced against, they will respond in kind.
 There are hundreds of Tumblr blogs ready for research if you’d like, from the perspectives of black women in America.
 They talk regularly about how small, inane-looking things slowly eat away at their confidence, such as skin whiteners, or being told they can’t wear their hair in its natural state.
 Some people experience overt racism (from neo-Nazis, for example), and others feel the niggling effects of the subliminal kind.

 So they are people, who’d have thought it?